-Inspired by its immediate context, the building harks back to the area’s 19th and 20th century manufacturing era, with Kennedy Nolan Architects adding dimension, meaning, and richness to contemporary architectural expression through memory.
+Inspired by its immediate context, the Lothian Building harks back to the area’s 19th and 20th century manufacturing era.

 The mix of residences within the tower is diverse, with six four-storey plus roof garden strata-titled townhouses and two stacked two-storey apartments, one with a roof garden.The larger units are able to accommodate families, underlining the building’s versatility.

 Locally sourced redbricks form much of the building’s facade.
 It is a direct reference to the district’s industrial history, manifesting familiar, grand scale with texture and fine-grained detail.
 Kennedy Nolan’s deep study into place and locale has resulted with the redbrick frontage, which is a unique textural choice within a contemporary piece of architecture.